Delta Lake, Deletion Vectors, Row-Level Operations, Performance Optimization, Data Management

 Performance Benefits and Trade-offs

 The primary advantage of deletion vectors is reduced write amplification.
-Traditional delete operations on columnar formats require a copy-on-write approach where entire files are rewritten.
+Traditional delete operations on columnar formats require a copy-on-write approach (a pattern where any modification creates a new copy of the entire file) where entire files are rewritten.
 For large files, this means writing gigabytes of data to delete a handful of rows.

 Performance Comparison